Social Processes: Self-Supervised Meta-Learning over Conversational Groups for Forecasting Nonverbal Social Cues: Method Preliminaries

-\paragraph{Neural Processes} Sharing the same core motivations, NPs are a family of latent variable models that extend the idea of meta-learning to situations where uncertainty in the predictions $f(\bm{x},C)$ are desirable.
+\paragraph{Neural Processes (NPs).} Sharing the same core motivations, NPs \cite{garneloNeuralProcesses2018} can be viewed as a family of latent variable models that extend the idea of meta-learning to situations where uncertainty in the predictions $f(\bm{x},C)$ are desirable.
 They do this by meta-learning a map from datasets to stochastic processes, estimating a distribution over the predictions $p(\bm{Y}|\bm{X},C)$.
 To capture this distribution, NPs model the conditional latent distribution $p(\bm{z}|C)$ from which a task representation $\bm{z} \in \mathbb{R}^d$ is sampled.
-This constitutes the model's \textit{latent} path.
-The context can also be incorporated through a \textit{deterministic} path, via a representation $\bm{r}_C \in \mathbb{R}^d$ aggregated over $C$.
-An observation model $p(\bm{y}_i|\bm{x}_i,\bm{r}_C,\bm{z})$ then fits the target observations in $D$.
+This introduces stochasticity, constituting what is called the model's \textit{latent path}.
+The context can also be directly incorporated through a \textit{deterministic path}, via a representation $\bm{r}_C \in \mathbb{R}^d$ aggregated over $C$.
+An observation model $p(\bm{y}^i|\bm{x}^i,\bm{r}_C,\bm{z})$ then fits the target observations in $D$.
 The generative process for the NP is written as